Tradition of Giving

 “The best moments are the looks on the kids’ faces and their families’ faces,” Shanell said.

 As single parents in the Habitat program, it isn’t always easy, but the Williams family supports each other.
-When Shanell started Tradition of Giving the program, Shantel would take care of her children while her sister did her sweat equity hours; now that Shantel is in the program, Shanell is returning the favor.
+When Shanell started the program, Shantel would take care of her children while her sister did her sweat equity hours; now that Shantel is in the program, Shanell is returning the favor.
 The family motivates each other.

 “Being a single parent with two kids, you have to work hard,” said Shanell.
 “You have a job.
 You have kids.
 There’s a lot of stuff we can’t do.
 My 13 year old, he acts like he’s 20 something.
 He’d ask me if he could come help do hours.
 I’d say, ‘No, baby, you can’t come help.
 I wish you can, but you can help me with your grades.
 That goes toward hours.’”